xiaabdfe/bdfepush/docs/guide-4.md

 ***
 # Gearing (In-Depth)
-Please refer to [Started Guide](https://github.com/caelumff/bdfeguides/wiki/2.-Started-Guide#how-to-gear-basic) for more basic and general information.
+Please refer to <a href="guide-2#how-to-gear-basic">Beginner's Guide: Just Started</a> for more basic and general information.

 Bosses usually have debuffs that can be either just annoying or fatal to the success of the boss run.
 It is important to know what debuffs the boss has and which to prioritize guarding against.
 Sometimes it is worth wearing an off-element for debuff resistance, depending on what options you have.
 But too many off-element pieces can be detrimental.
 In most cases, the more damage you can deal, the easier the boss runs are.
 Some bosses even require you to deal enough damage in a given time.
 All roles try to boost party damage in their own way.